-- Density: The density of silver is 10.49 grams per centimetre cubed.
+- Density: The density of silver is 10.49 grams per centimeter cubed.
 Silver’s high density makes it difficult to counterfeit and fake silver coins can be easily detected by its weight.

 - Malleability: Silver can be molded into thin sheets without cracking or degrading, which has led to its widespread use in silverware production, PV panels, and other consumer and industrial goods.

 - Anti-Bacterial: The precious metal is used widely in the medical supply industry for its natural anti-bacterial properties that prevent bacteria from spreading from site to site.

 - Ductile: Silver is the second-most ductile metal, which means it can be hammered into long, thin wires several meters in length.

 - Thermal Conductivity: More than any other precious metal, silver is the most efficient conductor of thermal energy and electricity.
 Silver’s status as a thermal conductor has led to a spike in demand for its use in the solar energy industry, which alone accounts for 81 million ounces of silver consumption per year.